Adaptive Policy Synchronization for Scalable Reinforcement Learning: Related Work

 \subsection{IMPALA and the Role of V-trace}

 IMPALA decouples environment simulation from learning.
-Actors sample trajectories using stale policies and asynchronously send them to the central learner.
-To mitigate the learning instability introduced by policy lag, V-trace applies truncated importance sampling corrections.
+Actors generate trajectories using stale policies and asynchronously send them to the central learner.
+To mitigate the instability introduced by policy lag, V-trace applies truncated importance sampling corrections.

-Given a behavior policy $\mu$ and a target policy $\pi$, the V-trace correction weights at timestep $t$ are:
+Formally, let $\mu$ denote the behavior policy used by an actor and $\pi$ the target (learner) policy.
+At time step $t$, the actor observes a state $s_t$ and selects an action $a_t$.
+The V-trace correction weights are defined as

-These weights are used to compute corrected targets for value updates, helping ensure stable convergence despite the asynchronous architecture.
-This allows IMPALA to scale to large clusters without compromising learning stability.
+where $\rho_t$ is the importance weight and $c_t$ is a clipped version of that weight with truncation level $\bar{c}$.
+These weights are then used to compute corrected value targets, ensuring stable convergence despite the asynchronous architecture.
+This enables IMPALA to scale to large clusters without compromising learning stability.